NinerBull/AccWideUILayoutSelection/README.md

 # Account Wide UI Layout Selection

-This addon allows you to use a UI layout that you've created with the Edit Mode in World of Warcraft, and automatically apply it to all of your characters and specs, instead of having to manually select a UI layout for each one.
+This addon allows you to use the same UI Layout you've created across all your characters and specs automatically, without needing to select it manually every time.

-To do this, simply install the addon, and choose your Edit Mode UI in the Edit Mode.
-Your selected UI Layout is saved and will be used for all your chars!
+To do this, simply install the addon, and your selected UI Layout is saved and will be used for all your chars!
+To change it, simply select another layout in Edit Mode.

 You can configure the addon by typing `/accwideui` into chat.